jrpotter/notebook/notes/hashing/index.md

 %%ANKI
 Basic
 What is uniform hashing?
-Back: Any given element is equally likely to hash into any slot.
+Back: Hasing in which an input key is equally likely to hash into any slot.
 Reference: Thomas H. Cormen et al., Introduction to Algorithms, Fourth edition (Cambridge, Massachusett: The MIT Press, 2022).
 <!--ID: 1719174576842-->
 END%%